Elon Musk is spending big to boost Trump’s turnout. Republicans worry it might flop.

 Trump campaign says it hasn’t abdicated ground game

-Mr. Trump’s campaign praised the work being done by Mr. Musk’s group and other conservative groups that are knocking on doors and making phone calls and said they were working well together, while disputing the idea that the campaign was taking a backseat to Mr. Musk’s operation
+Mr. Trump’s campaign praised the work being done by Mr. Musk’s group and other conservative groups that are knocking on doors and making phone calls and said they were working well together, while disputing the idea that the campaign was taking a backseat to Mr. Musk’s operation.

 “More is more, and we’re happy to take more [from outside groups], even if it’s imperfect, as long as it’s not hurting us.
 But the narrative that we’re relying on outside groups is just completely bogus,” says Mr. Blair, the Trump political director.
 “Our operation is prepared to deliver victory with or without outside support – but we are certainly grateful for all our external allies’ hard work and support and the work they are doing is very helpful.”